lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    Note that no energy minimization was performed here (NPT molecular dynamics was started straight away).
-This is a bit risky, but it works here because overlapping molecules were deleted, and because the initial density is very low.
+This is a bit risky, but it works here because overlapping molecules were deleted prior to starting the simulation, and because the initial density is very low.

    If you open the dump.lammpstrj file using VMD, you should see the system reaching its equilibrium volume: